enigma131/budget_ci/README.md

-# stb6100
+# budget_ci

-This module source will create a new Linux kernel demodulator module with enhanced capabilities for low C/N or RF level signals.
-This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other [devices](https://www.linuxtv.org/wiki/index.php/STMicroelectronics_STB6100)
+This module source will create a new Linux kernel CI module with correcions for CI init.
+This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices.

-Frontend tweaks (second repository [stb0899](https://github.com/enigma131/stb0899)) can also be used if included in device (my use case).

 Total changes from Linux sources are in separate file [ListOfChanges](ListOfChanges).